jintonic/gears/install/README.md

  --------------------------------------------------------
 ```

-Follow this instruction, open a new terminal when you are done, and you should be able to use the `gears` command in the new terminal now.
+Follow this instruction, open a new terminal when you are done, and you should be able to use the `gears` command in a new terminal now.

 For Mac users, you need to `source ~/.bashrc` in your `~/.bash_profile` in addition if you have not done so.
 Please check [this article](https://scriptingosx.com/2017/04/about-bash_profile-and-bashrc-on-macos/) for explanation.